 Pictured here are the baguattes baking on the hot oven stone.
 You can also see the metal tray at the top right corner in which to add boiling water for steaming.

 Although the baguattes have a nice colour and the crust is super crispy, the crumb, I thought lacked flavour.
-Perhaps it’s the flour I used since the long proofing time was adhered to.
+Perhaps it’s the flour I used.
+The long proofing time was strictly adhered to.
 I also think the slashing needs to be deeper to show up the ears.

 The sliced baguatte.
 Showing the crust and the crumb which is fairly open with moderate sized holes.